microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/content/Entra AAD.md

 layout: page
 title: All Things Microsoft Entra AAD
 sorttitle: 1
-description: Explore Azure AD authentication methods (password, multi-factor, certificate-based.
+description: Explore Azure AD authentication methods including passwords, MFA, and certificate-based.
 Learn about Single Sign-On (SSO) and Hybrid Identity, which empowers organizations to extend their on-premises Active Directory environment to Azure AD.
 Another focus of the session is on Azure AD Identity Secure Score, Conditional Access, and Identity Protection, which are vital tools for securing user identities and access to resources in the cloud.
 updated: 2023-06-07
 permalink: /skilling/microsoft-security-academy/entra-academy-aad
 youtubeid: -RFDYX8Qjus